runstoredprocedure

 SQL Server database

-using the JDBC driver.
+connection conn using the JDBC driver.
 For details,

 see Connect to Database.
-Then, call the stored procedure create_table
+Then, call the stored procedure create_table using

-the database connection conn
+the database connection conn.

-results = 0
+results = runstoredprocedure(conn,'create_table')results = 0

-returns 0 because calling create_table
+results returns 0 because calling create_table does

 not return a data set.

-Check your database for a new table named test_table
+Check your database for a new table named test_table.

-Close the database connection conn
+Close the database connection conn.

 close(conn)

-Define a stored procedure named insert_data
+Define a stored procedure named insert_data that

-inserts a category description into a table named test_create
+inserts a category description into a table named test_create by

 executing this code.
-This procedure has one input argument data
+This procedure has one input argument data.

 This code assumes you are using a Microsoft